 You can usually request how you are told of the results, but this will either be face-to-face, by telephone or by letter.

 Possible results of the testing

 There can be benefits to genetic testing, regardless of whether a person receives a positive or a negative result.

-Positive: This means a known mutation has been found, and you will be provided with a letter detailing exactly what that mutation is.
+Positive: This means a known genetic fault has been found, and you will be provided with a letter detailing exactly what that fault is.
 A positive test result may bring relief by resolving uncertainty regarding future cancer risk and may allow people to make informed decisions about their future - including taking steps to reduce their cancer risk.
 People who have a positive test result may choose to participate in medical research that could, in the long run, help reduce deaths from hereditary breast and ovarian cancer.
-To find out more about what a positive result means click here. (link to “I have a genetic mutation”.)
+To find out more about what a positive result means click here.

 Inconclusive/ VUS: Sometimes genetic testing will not give a clear positive or negative result.
-Many different mutations have been identified in BRCA1/2 genes but not all have been linked with an increased risk of cancer.
-These mutations are known as ‘variants of uncertain significance’ (VUS).
+Many different faults have been identified in BRCA1/2 genes but not all have been linked with an increased risk of cancer.
+These faults are known as ‘variants of uncertain significance’ (VUS).

 As we learn more about variants of uncertain significance some might be re-classified as being ‘clinically significant’ and hence associated with an increased risk of developing cancer.
 This information is constantly being updated according to NICE clinical guideline CG164 1.5.10.

 If your test results show a VUS then NICE clinical guideline CG164 1.5.9 advises that you can request a review in the future to see whether your VUS has been classified as a BRCA1/2 gene fault.